 Many people who file for bankruptcy are responsible and have jobs, but find themselves with an unmanageable amount of debt.
 Whether they lost a job, faced an unexpected expense or fell behind financially for another reason, many find themselves considering bankruptcy for the first time in their lives.
 Bankruptcy is a constitutionally granted debt relief option.
 People with an income can use Chapter 13 bankruptcy to get rid of debt, and make a fresh start.
 When debt consolidation and debt settlement plans fail, bankruptcy may prove to be the best option.
 Wilson-Goodman Law Group, PLLC, can explain further benefits of filing Chapter 13 bankruptcy.

-To speak with a bankruptcy law attorney who can explain the bankruptcy reorganization process, contact us in Gilbert at (480) 503-9217 or Queen Creek at (480) 686-9400 to schedule a free initial consultation.
+To speak with a bankruptcy law attorney who can explain the bankruptcy reorganization process, contact us in Gilbert at (480) 503-9217 or Queen Creek at (480) 686-9400 to schedule an initial consultation.
 Wilson-Goodman Law Group, PLLC, is a debt relief agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.